NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.scene_auth_scatter/workshop/Siggraph2022_Scatter_Workshop_1.md

 # Get the focused Prim's positional data
 position = prim.GetAttribute('xformOp:translate').Get()
 ```

+In order to get the location of the prim, we needed the translate value which is stored in the Xform.
+This gives us a X, Y, and Z of the selected prim.

+> **Note** The Transform (Xform) is the fundamental element of all objects in Omniverse, the Location.

 Check your work, it should look like this:

 ``` python
 def _on_scatter(self):
     """Called when the user presses the "Scatter" button"""